darienmt/darienmt.github.io/_posts/2016-03-08-advent-of-code-day-08.markdown

 disqus_identifier: advent-of-code-day08
 ---
 # First puzzle
-This puzzle asks for the difference in length between a string and a string "scaped".
-As the author said, it is common to scape strings, but usually, we don't think of how long the strings we scape grow.
+This puzzle asks for the difference in length between a string and a string "escaped."
+As the author said, it is common to escape strings, but usually, we don't think of how long the strings we escaped grew.

 The input is a set of double-quoted strings separated.
 The character to scape are: